 All things Stanley

-We couldn’t write a blog about haunted things Estes Park without talking about The Stanley Hotel.
+We couldn’t write a blog about haunted things in Estes Park without talking about The Stanley Hotel.

 After a couple of nights in the hotel just before it closed for the season, Stephen King found the inspiration for his spine-chilling novel.